Nader-gator/PayMe/README.md

 This token is then passed as data to the `success_url` of the Stripe payment system, but not to the `cancel_url`.
 If Stripe redirects the user to `success_url`, The views function checks to see if the token passed in in the url data matches the one in the database, and finally registers the payment.
-Here's a small snippet
+There is different logic to handling payments depending on if they're recurring or not. in the case of recurring payments, once amount paid equals amount due, the due date in incremented one month. and amount paid is reset to zero Here's a small snippet:

 ```python
 def success(request):